jballas/441_work/final/readme.md

 ## Coding

 ### TileMap and Player
 After creating my map, I immediately wanted a player on screen to explore it.
 So, I started off with a simple phaser program, much like what we created in week 12.
-Michael West Hadley has a fantastic tutorial on tilemaps within Phaser and with that as my guide, I set about getting my map to show.
+I followed a fantastic tutorial on tilemaps within Phaser.
 (1)

-At first I could only get the top half.
-But I wanted the player to appear in the bottom of the map, and then make their way up the mountain road, finding berries and getting stuck at the river.
+At first I could only get the top half of my map to show.
+And I wanted the player to appear in the bottom of the map, and then make their way up the mountain road, finding berries and getting stuck at the river.
 Then using a "ladder" to get past the river.
+Finally, I got the player to appear where I wanted them.

 Then came the struggle with collisions.

 My JSON file showed I had certain tiles marked with a collision property, and Phaser v3 is supposed to make collisions easier, but it wasn't working.
-So I began to research and dig around for examples of tilemaps and tutorials on Tiled.(2)(3) In order to get my collisions to work I fixed by json file, moving all the collisions to one layer.
+So I began to research and dig around for examples of tilemaps and tutorials on Tiled.(2)(3) In order to get my collisions to work I moved all the tiles with collisions to a layer above a background layer.
 Then, when I moved my collider code `  this.physics.add.collider(player, tree_layer);` above my player animations, suddenly it worked.
 It is still not quite where I want it, since the player walks over the top of the trees, so if I have time I'll update my map yet again, but I have collisions!
 Now, the player can't get past the water!

 ### Berry Collection